wk275/qbTools-v2/README.md

-# qbTools  !!! under construction DO NOT USE !!!
+# qbTools

-This repository installs tools for managng a QBUS or MQTT environment.
+This repository installs an integrated tooling environment for managing a QBUS or MQTT environment.
 It creates docker containers for
 - mosquitto (message broker)
 - node-red (handles logic)